aunret/Synopsis-Framework/README.md

 ### Analysis (Metadata generation, analysis, writing and reading)
 To compile the with analyzer source, you need to also compile Tensorflow in a manner compatible with the Synopsis build process.
 You can optionally compile OpenCV with Intel Performance Primitives (IPP) for theoretical performance increases at a cost of 150MB additional binary size due to IPPICV library size.
 Our included OpenCV2.Framework has IPP disabled for easier deployment and smaller file size.

-* OpenCV - please follow the instructions on our wiki https://github.com/Synopsis/Synopsis-Framework/wiki/Building-OpenCV-for-Synopsis - and ensure if you code sign you enable other code signing flags --deep.

-* OpenCV build is now automatically download via Git LFS.
-Or follow above instructions if you don't have LFS.
+* OpenCV build is now automatically download via Git LFS, from an official OpenCV framework distribution.